 But at present, this institute has over 1148 hundred students in two shift (Morning and Evening).
 There are three departments as Graphic design, Printing technology and Computer technology.
 Every year about 400 students are admitted in this institute.

-At present, the Graphic Arts Institute has become a complete printing institute, which is equipped with different types of printing devices like movable type, letter press, gallery type camera and also with modern technological devices like offset lithography, gravure printing, screen printing, modern process camera (horizontal and vertical) with auto plate processor, lithe film, panchromatic film etc. In order to cope with the other printing presses of the country as well as modern printing technology of the world, the computer graphic course has been incorporated with the new curriculum began from 1995-96 session.
+At present, the Graphic Arts Institute has become a complete media based institute, which is equipped with different types of printing devices and machineries like movable type, letter press, gallery type and Digital Camera, offset machine, gravure printing machine, screen printing machine (8 color),UV dryer, Glue binding machine, Folding Machine, Hydraulic cutting machine, CTP, Auto plate processor, litho film, panchromatic film etc. In order to cope with the other printing presses of the country as well as modern printing technology of the world, the computer graphic course has been incorporated with the new curriculum began from 1995-96 session.
 In the institute both the Apple Macintosh and IBM computers together with image setter, drum scanner, laser printer, inkjet printer etc are available.

-Since 1967, the institute approved a three years diploma (with six semesters) degree in printing technology usually offer by the Technical Education Board.
-However the course is rearranged from the current session (2001-2002) with four year diploma (with eight semesters).
+Since 1967, the institute approved a three years diploma (with six semesters) degree in printing technology, usually offers by the Technical Education Board.
+However the course is rearranged from the session (2001-2002) with four year diploma (eight semesters).

-The institute is consisting 40 staff including 16 academic staff.
-At the moment it can absorb 200 students out of which 10% is preserved for the women and 5% for the tribal.
-From the 4th semester students will be divided into two groups: graphic Design and offset printing.
+The institute is consisting of 18 Teachers (male 14 female 4) and academic staff 29 (male 22 female 7).
+At the moment it can absorb 400 students out of which 10% is preserved for the women and 5% for the tribal.